 Do you know what a FUSER is?
 I didn’t, either.

-Why are we so obsessed about microinteractions around here?
+Why are we so obsessed about micromoments around here?
 Well, it started almost a year ago, when I had the privilege of presenting at the TEDx event in Naperville, Illinois.
 I spent twelve really fun minutes chatting about why I believe those small, almost microscopic moments matter.
-They matter because our lives are full of microinteractions!
+They matter because our lives are full of micromoments!
 And those teeny, tiny moments matter to us as people, but they are easy to overlook as we design experiences, technology, communications, and just about everything else.

 Without thinking through those moments of micro, we risk jeopardizing real relationships.